Emivvvvv/Emivvvvv/README.md

 My name is Emirhan.
 I love Rust as you might noticed 🦀.

-I’m currently in the second grade of my bachelor's and doing an exchange study in the Netherlands.
-Currently conducting research with a group of 4 with a robot named “Furhat”.
-Planning to focus on Teknofest’s digital processor design competition after my exchange program.
+I’m currently in the second grade of my bachelor's.
+Nothing special going on for now...

 ![My Image](achievement1.png)